gabrielecola/Optimization_Tecniques/README.md

 - **Test Function:** A test function is used to compare the convergence properties, computational efficiency, and accuracy of the first-order and second-order methods.

-This notebook is a valuable resource for understanding the fundamental differences between these optimization approaches and their practical implications.

 ### 2. **Comparison of Deterministic vs. Stochastic Methods & Unregularized vs. Regularized Formulations in a Linear Regression Problem**